tohmze/testhost/README.md

 # Formatting and Hosting a Resume

 ## Statement of Purpose
-This guide explains how to format a resume using Markdown and host it on a Forge.
-It is designed for anyone looking to share their resume online.
-Additionally, it includes resources for learning more about creating Markdown documents.
+This guide walks you through the process of formatting a resume using Markdown and hosting it on Forge.
+It’s perfect for anyone who wants to share their resume online.
+You’ll also find helpful resources to dive deeper into creating Markdown documents.

 ## Prerequisites
 * Create an account on [GitHub](https://github.com/)